iacchus/sheet-music-stuff/README.md

 If you want a good website to search for scores, we highly reccomend [International Music Score Library Project- IMSLP](http://imslp.org/)

+You can also [support them](https://imslp.org/wiki/IMSLP:Subscriptions) for their very good service.

 ## More about Us

 We are making a laboratory webblog, https://iacchus.github.io